 When will I receive my rebate?

-The Pennsylvania Department of Revenue states that rebates will begin being delivered on May 20, 2020 for many Pennsylvania citizens who submitted applications through the rebate program for property taxes or rent that was paid in 2019.
+The Pennsylvania Department of Revenue states that rebates will begin being delivered around April for many Pennsylvania citizens who submitted applications through the rebate program for property taxes or rent that was paid in 2021.
+Applicants can check the status of their rebates using the myPATH portal.

 Rebates are processed and distributed on a first-in-first-out basis.